 Security tips to prevent fraud

 - Make sure that the credit card belongs to the client.

 - Double-check identity for large transactions.
 For a high amount (e.g. $1,000 or more) transactions make sure to request a photo ID to check the card belongs to the client, and keep copies of signed invoices.
 Learn more about invoices here.

 - Never sign the screen on behalf of the customer.
-Always validate the payment with a signature (in case it misses the signature or the signature is unacceptable, the official representation of the information request/chargeback won’t be acknowledged by the issuer).
+When prompted, always validate the payment with a signature (without a signature, the official representation of the information request/chargeback won’t be acknowledged by the issuer).